PKiman/saltstack_rabbitmq_extended/README.md

 # saltstack_rabbitmq_extended
-Missing Saltstack state modules for RabbitMQ
+# The Missing Saltstack state modules for RabbitMQ

 This project extends saltstack state modules to configure the exchanges, queues and bindings in RabbitMQ